Mixed $\ell$-adic complexes for schemes over number fields: Nearby cycles and mixed perverse sheaves

-The point of doing this is that now only finite type schemes and constructible complexes are involved in the definition of $\Psi_f^u$, so we can use Deligne's generic base change to compare our situation with the situation over closed points of some ring $A\in\Uf$.
+As only finite type schemes and constructible complexes are involved in the definition of $\Psi_f^u$ if we use the alternative definition given by Proposition~\ref{prop_Psi_fu}(i)), we can use Deligne's generic base change to compare our situation with the situation over closed points of some ring $A\in\Uf$.
 We will see an example of this in the next section.